Non deterministic Finite Automata NFA

 🌟 How It Works:

 This NFA allows multiple paths.
-It guesses the position where '0'
+It guesses the position where '0' is second last and checks for '1' immediately after.

 If there is any computational path that accepts a string, then the machine accepts the string